 - The NYSE rules and the Code apply different tests for the independence of Board members.

 - The NYSE rules require a separate nominating/corporate governance committee composed entirely of independent directors.
 There is, however, no requirement for a separate corporate governance committee in the UK.
 Under the Company’s corporate governance policies, all Directors on the Board discuss and decide upon governance issues and the Nominations Committee makes recommendations to the Board with regard to certain of the responsibilities of a corporate governance committee.

 - The NYSE rules require listed companies to adopt and disclose corporate governance guidelines.
 While the Company reports compliance with the Code in each Annual Report and Accounts, the UK requirements do not require the Company to adopt and disclose separate corporate governance guidelines.

 - The NYSE rules require a separate audit committee composed of at least three independent members.
-While the Company's Audit Committee, having a membership of five independent Non-executive Directors, exceeds the NYSE's minimum membership requirements, it should be noted that the quorum for a meeting of the Audit Committee, of two independent Non-executive Directors, is less than the minimum membership requirements under the NYSE rules.
+While the Company's Audit Committee exceeds the NYSE's minimum independent Non-executive Director membership requirements, it should be noted that the quorum for a meeting of the Audit Committee, of two independent Non-executive Directors, is less than the minimum membership requirements under the NYSE rules.